-- 1. Must have read and signed the safeguarding Policy. - 2.
-Attend annual safeguarding training - 3.
+- 1. Must have read, understood and signed the safeguarding Policy and part 1 and Annex A of the DfE's statutory safeguarding guidance, Keeping Children Safe in Education at least annually. - 2.
+Attend annual safeguarding training and be aware of the school systems which support safeguarding, including this policy, the roles of the DSL and deputies and other linked policies. - 3.
 Be aware of signs of abuse - 4.
-Know what to do in the case that a child makes a disclosure of abuse - 5.
+Know what to do in the case that a child makes a disclosure of abuse and how to report this. - 5.
 Follow school child protection procedures - 6.
 Sign and adhere to the school staff conduct policy - 7.
 All school staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted with or in view of other adults. - 8.
 All staff members of staff understand that they are employed in a 'Position of Trust' and that inappropriate behaviour with or towards children is unacceptable.
 It is an offence for a person in a position of trust to have a sexual relationship with a child under 18, even if the relationship is consensual.
 This applies where the child is in full-time education and the person works in the same establishment even if s/he does not teach the child.
 (Sexual Offences Act 2003). - 9.
 If the allegation made to the member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LA, without notifying the Headteacher first. - 10.
 Know and adhere to the whistle blowing policy